 Soil ID Soil Name Drainage Class Official NRCS Soil Series Description 308 Udorthents, smoothed Moderately well drained Udorthents, smoothed, consists of areas from which soil material has been excavated, and nearby areas in which this material has been deposited.
 The original soil material is generally excessively drained to moderately well drained, and ranges from nearly level to very steep.
-701a Ninigret fine sandy loam Moderately well drained The Ninigret series formed in loamy ov glacial outwash.
-The strongly sloping soil landforms, typically broad drainage way Aquents Poorly to very poorly drained Aquents are soils formed in human transported material or on excavated (cut) landscapes.
+701a Ninigret fine sandy loam Moderately well drained The Ninigret series consists of very deep soils formed in loamy over sandy and gravelly glacial outwash.
+They are nearly level to strongly sloping soils on glaciofluvial landforms, typically in slight depressions and broad drainage ways.
+Aquents Poorly to very poorly drained Aquents are soils formed in human transported material or on excavated (cut) landscapes.